meteor/meteor/content/data-loading.md

 In Meteor a **publication** is a named API on the server that constructs a set of data to send to a client.
 A client creates a **subscription** which connects to a publication, and receives that data.
 That set of data consists of an initial stream of data as it stands at subscription-time, and then, over time a set of updates as that data set changes.

 So a subscription is a set of data that changes over time.
-Typically, the net result of this is that a subscription "bridges" a server collection (which as described in the "Collections" article, corresponds closely with a Mongo collection), and the client side Minimongo cache of that data.
+Typically, the net result of this is that a subscription "bridges" a server collection (which as described in the [Collections Article](/collections.md#server-collections), corresponds closely with a Mongo collection), and the client side Minimongo cache of that data.
 You can think of a subscription as a pipe that connects a subset of the true collection with the client's version, but that constantly keeps it up to date with the latest information on the server.

 <h2 id="publications">Defining a publication</h2>